Is Your Child at Risk for Hepatitis B?

 Touching fresh skin breaks, cuts, burns, or blood of an infected person

-Living with a chronically infected person
+Living with a long-term infected person

 Working in a hospital or other health care facility where it is possible to come in contact with fresh skin breaks, cuts, burns, blood, or blood-contaminated body fluids